Jake30123/jake-hamilton-portfolio/_portfolio/project2.md

 <img src="assets/img/atv/pre.jpg" alt="A gold-painted Kawasaki Bayou 220 ATV" width="75%" /><br>
 *The Facebook Marketplace listing photo for the ATV.*

-I purchased the ATV, in non-running condition, from Facebook Marketplace for $500.
+I purchased the ATV, in non-running condition from Facebook Marketplace for $500.
 It was rusty, spray-painted an atrocious gold, and was overall a bit sad.
 Before I could do anything else, I needed to clean it up.

 ##### Cleaning and Painting
 I ripped absolutely everything off the ATV.
 The only thing left at the end was the bare frame.
 I took a wire brush, detergent, and a garden hose and spent a whole day cleaning all the parts I wanted to re-use.